Construction managers ensure that a building project is completed to specification, safely and within an agreed timeframe and budget

 • strong attention to detail for conducting site inspections and managing complex contracts

-• numerical and IT skills, including knowledge of relevant building methods and project management software to manage information and finances during the project.
+• good numerical and IT skills, including knowledge of building methods and project management software to handle project data and finances.

 Work experience